centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-as400-connector.md

 yum install centreon-pack-operatingsystems-as400-connector
 ```

-3. On the Centreon Web interface, install the *IBM AS400 Connector* Centreon Plugin Pack on the **Configuration > Plugin Packs** page
+3. On the Centreon Web interface, install the *IBM AS400 Connector* Centreon Plugin Pack on the **Configuration > Plugin Packs** page.

 <!--END_DOCUSAURUS_CODE_TABS-->